-For the last Tradition of the Season video, we want to add a bit more sweetness to your holiday.
+For the last Tradition of the Season video of 2020, we want to add a bit more sweetness to your holiday.
 So we asked TAUNY’s board member, an experienced London-born home cook Fran Moore (Canton, NY) to share one of her favorite December recipes: Bûche De Noël (Yule Log).
 This dessert comes out of French tradition, making its way to the North Country from Quebec.
 The recipe Fran is using is from TAUNY’s “Good Food, Serve Right” cookbook, and was originally shared by Madeleine Gray from Helena, NY.
 Click here to watch the video.

 Is there a tradition that you carry on or love seeing happen around you at this time of year, that you'd like to tell us about or see represented in a future series?
 We'd love to hear about it!
 Drop us a line at firstname.lastname@example.org.

 This “Traditions of the Season” Video series is made possible by the generosity of Stewart’s Shops.

 Folkstore Artists Videos

 Sue Ulrich: Basket Maker Sue lives in Boonville, NY.
 She loves to make traditional, functional baskets, especially packbaskets.
 Enjoy this visit to Sue's home and studio.
 Watch the video here.
 Purchase Sue’s baskets here.